kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     Windows:\
     <img src="./media/image12.png" width="463" height="393" />

-5. Download the images:

-    `docker pull quay.io/kgibm/fedorawasdebug`

-    1. Note that these images are \>20GB.
-If you plan to run this in a classroom setting, consider performing all the steps up to and including this item before arriving at the classroom.

-6. Start the lab by starting the Docker container from the command line:
+5. Start the lab by starting the Docker container from the command line:

     `docker run --cap-add SYS_PTRACE --cap-add NET_ADMIN --ulimit core=-1 --ulimit memlock=-1 --ulimit stack=-1 --shm-size="256m" --rm -p 9080:9080 -p 9443:9443 -p 9043:9043 -p 9081:9081 -p 9444:9444 -p 5901:5901 -p 5902:5902 -p 3390:3389 -p 22:22 -p 9082:9082 -p 9083:9083 -p 9445:9445 -p 8080:8080 -p 8081:8081 -p 8082:8082 -p 12000:12000 -p 12005:12005 -it quay.io/kgibm/fedorawasdebug`

-7. Wait about 2 minutes until you see the following in the output (if not seen, review any errors):
+6. Wait about 2 minutes until you see the following in the output (if not seen, review any errors):

         =========
         = READY =
         =========

-8. VNC or Remote Desktop into the container:
+7. VNC or Remote Desktop into the container:

     1.  macOS built-in VNC client: